dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		0000, 0083, -99, -99, 59, 0, 0, , 0, , 0, 0,

 As a sanity check, the MET-TC code makes sure that the valid time of the track data doesn't go backwards in time.
-This warning states that's occurring.
+This warning states that this is occurring.
 The very likely reason for this is that the data being used are probably passing tc_pairs duplicate track data.